Kathryn Morrison, Assistant Professor

 Course Delivery Format

 The online program has been developed by faculty from the Great Plains Interactive Distance Education Alliance (GP-IDEA).
-Courses will be entirely internet based and will be taught by faculty within the Alliance (Iowa State University, Montana State University, North Dakota State University, Oklahoma State University, South Dakota State University, and University of Nebraska).
+Courses will be entirely online and will be taught by faculty within the Alliance (Iowa State University, Montana State University, North Dakota State University, Oklahoma State University, South Dakota State University, and University of Nebraska Lincoln).
 Courses are offered fall, spring and summer semesters.